bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 There have never been more web-capable devices around, and with that comes a staggering array of screen sizes.
 Done right, your site _should_ perform well on any screen size, but be sure to double check.
 (You are a perfectionist after all, right?)

 This is also where mobile navigation is crucial.
-Be sure to test out the user’s ability to navigate around the website on a touchscreen device, and make sure nothing gets lost in device transition.
+Be sure to test out the user's ability to navigate around the website on a touchscreen device, and make sure nothing gets lost in device transition.

 In Webflow, we make it easy for you to test the most popular devices and preview your website on almost any size, streamlining the process of cross-device testing all in one place.
 Of course, nothing replaces real-world testing on a variety of devices as small details may differ on the real device.

 ### Image optimization

-Images and graphics are an important element of many websites, so you’ll want to make sure they display properly, especially on all those ultra-high-definition devices (like Apple’s Retina screens) out there.
+Images and graphics are an important element of many websites, so you'll want to make sure they display properly, especially on all those ultra-high-definition devices (like Apple's Retina screens) out there.

-The rule of thumb is to upload your image at twice the size it’ll display on your site.
-In some cases, you can upload two images: an actual-size version for lower-res devices, and another that’s twice the size for high-res devices.
+The rule of thumb is to upload your image at twice the size it'll display on your site.
+In some cases, you can upload two images: an actual-size version for lower-res devices, and another that's twice the size for high-res devices.

 Why?
-Because the heavier the image, the slower your page will load, and the worse your user experience will be (which also negatively affects SEO, which we’ll cover later on).
+Because the heavier the image, the slower your page will load, and the worse your user experience will be (which also negatively affects SEO, which we'll cover later on).

 In Webflow, we automatically scale, compress, and optimize images for every device.
 Learn more about our <a href="https://webflow.com/feature/responsive-images" class="markup--anchor markup--p-anchor">responsive images feature or check out our more detailed</a> article on <a href="https://webflow.com/blog/how-to-boost-your-sites-performance" class="markup--anchor markup--p-anchor">image optimization</a>.